Back to Guides

 Key point: The N4 is specifically for non-payment of rent.
 If the tenant owes you for other things (damages, utility bills, etc.), those cannot be included in an N4 notice.

-• Termination date: Must be at least 14 days after you give the notice
+• Termination date: Must be at least 7 days after you give the notice (changed from 14 days under Bill 60)

 Common Mistake